 Gurucan is another learning platform that works as an app in iOS and Android.
 It can support live sessions and has marketing pipelines as well as daily challenges.

 It markets itself as a 7-in-1 platform, with the seven features being: An online course builder, a video CDN with piracy protection, a White Label Mobile Apps Builder, live webinars, payments with analytics, marketing automation, and quizzes with homework.
 It still needs to add a few features, such as gamification.

 Brain Shark is another platform intended to help train sales teams.
 It has features that aim to make sure that teams are ready to start creating revenue, with an analytics feature called Scorecards that let businesses see what’s working or not.

 This tool has a clear purpose and users find it straightforward to work with.
 One complaint that users have mentioned is that the video aspect is not as feature-rich as it could be.

-Mobile Learning Tool #10 – Intellum
+Mobile Learning Environment #10 – Intellum

 Intellum is another tool that can be used for mLearning.
 It has numerous features including knowledgebases, certifications, chat, and gamification.

 This corporate LMS is good for large-sized companies of over 10,000.
 However, small companies may want to find another solution.